d8ahazard/glimmr/readme.md

 &nbsp;
 ## Application Usage

-Once installed, access the Web UI at `<your-ip>`.
+Once installed, access the Web UI at `<your-ip>` from a web browser.

+Alternatively, you can use the [Glimmr Mobile app](https://github.com/d8ahazard/GlimmrMobile/releases/tag/1.0) (Android, UWP).

 ### Discover Devices
-Discovery should be auto-triggered when you open the web UI.
-If devices are missing, you can open the side menu and then click the + icon to trigger a rescan.
-Discovered devices will automatically be added to the side menu.
+Discovery should be auto-triggered when the application runs for the first time.

+If devices are missing or you want to re-scan, the refresh button is in the lower-right corner of the web UI.

 ### Configure Glimmr Settings
-Open the side menu, and click the gear icon to access settings.
+To configure system, capture, and audio preferences, click the gear icon in the top-right corner of the screen.
-Optional capture modes are "Dreamscreen (Default)", "Camera", "HDMI", and "Screen Capture".

-Screen capture and HDMI are either WIP or not implemented.

-If using the default Dreamscreen mode and you have more than one DS device, you can select the "target" dreamscreen to use color data from here.
-LED counts here should not be edited, as they are auto-populated.
-I should really just make sure that's disabled if this is selected.

-If using a camera, it is assumed that you are using a raspberry Pi to power your LED strips.
-You will need to manually input the proper number of vertical and horizontal LED's in order for everything to work correctly.
-You can also select the camera type to use - either Raspberry Pi camera or Webcam.
-I need to implement auto enumeration of USB devices for easier camera selection, for now, it just assumes input cam device 1 is the target.
+### Configure Adalight Devices
+NOTE: It is *highly* recommended to use my [custom Adalight Sketch](https://github.com/d8ahazard/adalight-FastLED-Plus), as it provides additional features and controls that help better integrate with Glimmr, including auto-detection of brightness and LED count, adjusting brightness during runtime, and gamma correction.

+If you're not using my sketch, you will need to specify your strip's LED count.

+You can also specify an offset (number of pixels to skip before displaying LED colors), baud rate, and whether or not to reverse the order of the colors sent to your device.

 ### Configure your Lifx Bulbs
 Select your discovered bulb in the Web UI.
 Click the desired sector to map your bulb to that sector.
 Repeat for all bulbs.

+### Configure your Lifx Beams
+Select your discovered beam in the Web UI.
+A layout will be auto-generated based on the number of "pixels" your beam has.

+However, Beams cannot specify the order segments are in (where corners are located), so you will need to manually order these in the Web UI.
+Drag-and-drop to re-order.
+Numbers are arbitrary, and only there to help understand what you're looking at.

+For beams, the internal LEDs are spaced so that 1 beam pixel occurs roughly ever 2 pixels in a 60 LED/M strip.

+Each segment has several options:
+Offset: Where to start from around the frame.
+Repeat: Should the color at the offset pixel be repeated for the entire segment.
+Mirror: Reverse the direction of colors sent to the segment.

 ### Configure Your Nanoleaf Panels
 Select your Nano device in the web UI.
 Click the "Click here to link..." button.
 Press and hold the power button on your nanoleaf panel until the Web UI shows "linked".

-Once linked, your panel layout will be shown in the Web UI.
+Once linked, your panel layout will be shown in the Web UI (I suck, so you may need to reload the page for now).
 Drag it around to set the position in relation to the screen, and your lights will be auto-mapped to the proper sectors.

+Click each panel in the UI to open the sector selection UI.
+Click a sector to map that panel to it.

 ### Configure Your Hue Bridge
 Select your Hue Bridge in the web UI.
 Click the "Click here to link..." button.
 Within 30 seconds, press the link button on your Hue Bridge.
-The Web UI should update to show that the bridge has been linked.
+The Web UI should update to show that the bridge has been linked - if not, reload the page.

 #### Create A Hue Entertainment Group!!
 (NEW)
 Go into your hue app.
 In the side menu, select "Entertainment areas".